shreyasarani23/flask-app/README.md

 #### `kubernetes/network-policy.yaml`
 Network policy spec to secure the communication within the Kubernetes cluster.

-#### `kubernetes/service-account.yaml`
-Service account with appropriate IAM role and policies attached for security.

 #### `kubernetes/prometheus-monitoring.yaml`
 Spec to monitor the service with Prometheus and alert manager.